Scroll to top

 Frequently Asked Questions

-Azerbaijan is a significant oil and gas producer.
-BP, Equinor, ExxonMobil, and other major IOCs operate in Azerbaijan through the ACG and Shah Deniz fields.
+Azerbaijan is a significant oil and gas producer with BP, Equinor, TotalEnergies, and other major IOCs operating through the ACG and Shah Deniz production sharing agreements.
 Senior energy sector executives visit Baku regularly.
-The combination of an authoritarian political environment, energy sector exposure, and proximity to the former conflict zone makes professional security planning appropriate.
+The combination of an authoritarian political environment, active energy sector intelligence interest, and proximity to the former conflict zone makes professional security planning appropriate for all executive visits.

-Security operations in Azerbaijan must account for state security service oversight.
-Activities that would be routine in a Western democracy (surveillance detection, communications monitoring, counter-surveillance) require careful handling to avoid attracting negative attention from the MNS.
-Work with providers who have specific Azerbaijan operational experience.
+Security operations in Azerbaijan must account for active state security service oversight.
+The MNS monitors foreign nationals in sensitive sectors and takes an interest in security-related activities.
+Activities that would be routine in a Western democracy, such as counter-surveillance and communications monitoring, require careful handling to avoid attracting negative state attention.
+Work with providers who have specific Azerbaijan operational experience and understand the regulatory environment.

-Azerbaijan’s September 2023 military operation to retake Nagorno-Karabakh effectively ended the immediate conflict.
-The displacement of the Armenian population and the reintegration of the territory creates ongoing humanitarian and political dynamics.
+Azerbaijan’s September 2023 military operation effectively ended the immediate conflict over Nagorno-Karabakh.
+The displacement of the Armenian population and the integration of the territory create ongoing political and humanitarian dynamics.
 The security environment along former conflict lines requires separate assessment for anyone with operational reasons to be in those areas.
+The FCDO maintains specific advisories for the border region.

 Get in Touch